isa-ulisboa/greends-dms-exercises/dms_ex_04_create_database.md

+# Data Management and Storage

-# Exercise 2.2 - Create, backup and restore a database
+# Exercise 4 - Create, backup and restore a database

 The goal of this exercise is to create a new database in MariaDB, create a new user, and provide privileges to that user to use the newly created database.